RickOliwer/custom-theme-wordpress-for-recipe/README.md

     ```bash
         sudo chown -R daemon acf-json
     ```
-    *This is usely a mac or xampp issue*
+    *This is usually a mac or xampp issue*